tutumcloud/support-docs/feature-reference/byoh.md

 ## Terminating and re-adding a node

-If you terminate a BYO-node from within Tutum, and then execute the tutum-agent install script again, you'll see that the node does not reappear in the interface.
+If you remove a BYO-node from within Tutum, and then execute the Tutum Agent install script again, you'll see that the node does not reappear in the interface.

 In order to add a node that was previously terminated, you have to SSH into the node and remove the `tutum-agent.conf` file.
 To do so, execute the following command prior to running the installation script again.

-`$ rm /etc/tutum/agent/tutum-agent.conf`
+	$ rm /etc/tutum/agent/tutum-agent.conf

-This is a known issue that will be fixed.
+This is a known issue that will be fixed soon.
 From thereon manual deletion of `tutum-agent.conf` will not be required.